Bassus of Lucera

 Saint Bassus of Lucera (Basso di Lucera; c 40/50–118) was a Christian martyr and saint, and traditionally the first bishop of Lucera in Apulia, Italy.
 He is the patron saint of Termoli.

 Legend

 One of the earliest Christian communities is believed to have been established in Lucera.
-The legend of the saint relates that in about the year 60 Saint Peter passed through and put Bassus at the head of the nascent bishopric.
-Bassus was martyred under Trajan in 118.
+As a young man, Basso pursued a career in law.
+The legend of the saint relates that in about the year 60 Saint Peter passed through Lucera on his way to Rome, and put Bassus at the head of the nascent bishopric.

-His feast day is 5 December.
+His relics are housed in the Cattedrale di Santa Maria della Purificazione in Termoli.
+An annual festival is held in his honor in Termoli on August 3rd and 4th.
+He is commemorated in the Roman Martyrology on December 5.

 Disagreements on identity

 There is some controversy regarding the identity of Bassus, in that there is potential confusion between Saint Bassus of Lucera and Saint Bassus of Nice (or Nicaea), who was also a bishop and martyr and whose feast day also falls on 5 December, although his martyrdom took place at Nice in about 250.
 There may also be confusion with a certain Saint Dasius of Dorostoro, also known as Bassus.